ipfs/js-ipfs/examples/transfer-files/README.md

   }
 ```

 Now it should listen on Websockets.
-We're ready to...

-### 3. Start the WebApp project

-Ok.
-To do this, we'll need to start an IPFS daemon.
+We're ready to start the daemon.

 ```sh
 > ipfs daemon